FuriLabs/squeekboard/doc/tutorial.md

 You can also use the `test_layout` tool from the -devel package to check it for errors:

 ```
-# squeekboard_test_layout ./mylayout.yaml
+$ squeekboard_test_layout ./mylayout.yaml
 Test result: OK
 ```

 ## Contributing your changes

 If you want to share your layout with the world, the best way is to submit it to the Squeekboard project.
-The workflow is similar to any other Gitlab-based project.
+The workflow is similar to any other GitLab-based project.

 Above all, your layout should be working, be tested, not break anything, and make sense.